Flat Channels to Infinity in Neural Loss Landscapes: Neuron duplication introduces lines of critical points

 Given the amount of available duplications in a network, the number of \gammalines{} in the loss landscape grows factorially with network width \cite{simsek2021geometry}.
 What are the chances of finding a stable region of the \gammaline{} -- a plateau saddle -- in the loss landscape?
 To obtain a comprehensive view of all minima, we trained an extensive set of small networks of increasing widths on a $d=2$, scalar regression problem (\autoref{fig2}, \autoref{app:duplication}).
 In a setup where neurons have no bias and the output is a scalar, we find that many \gammalines{} contain plateau saddles, where gradient dynamics converge.
 This is evident in \autoref{fig2}b, where networks of different sizes converge to identical loss values, since they compute identical functions.
 These converged networks contain at least two neurons of equal input weight vector (\autoref{eq:duplication}), the signature of a plateau saddle.
-Convergence on a plateau saddle occurs with probabilities from 10\% to 30\% across random initializations (\autoref{fig2}c).
+Convergence on a plateau saddle occurs with probabilities from 10\% to 30\% across random initializations (\autoref{fig2}b, inset).

-The loss landscape around plateau saddles is studied in \autoref{fig3}, where we perform a perturbation analysis on a solution found in \autoref{fig2}, and analyze its stability.
-Plateau saddles are attracting, flat, regions of the landscape (\autoref{fig3}c,d), they can be present in the segment $\gamma \in (0,1)$, or outside, or nowhere (\cite{fukumizu2000local}; Theorem 3).
-This distinction between segments of the \gammaline{} is important, because at its boundaries ($\gamma={0,1}$), some eigenvalues of the Hessian meet at zero, and swap sign; a signature of a highly degenerate point in the landscape (\autoref{fig3}e).
-In all other regions of $\gamma$, eigenvalues do not cross and instead exhibit an eigenvalue repulsion phenomenon \cite{vonneumann1929} (see \autoref{app:duplication}).
+The loss landscape around plateau saddles is studied in \autoref{fig2}d, where we perform a perturbation analysis on a solution found in \autoref{fig2}, and analyze its stability.
+Plateau saddles are attracting (all eigenvalues of the Hessian are non-negative), flat, regions of the landscape (\autoref{fig2}c), they can be present in the segment $\gamma \in (0,1)$, or outside, or nowhere (\cite{fukumizu2000local}; Theorem 3).
+This distinction between segments of the \gammaline{} is important, because at its boundaries ($\gamma={0,1}$), some eigenvalues of the Hessian meet at zero, and swap sign; a signature of a highly degenerate point in the landscape.
+In all other regions of $\gamma$, eigenvalues do not cross and instead exhibit an eigenvalue repulsion phenomenon \cite{vonneumann1929} (see \autoref{app3}).